David-1271/ds202-your-david-lawlor/README.md

 ![](figures/regression-chart-1.png)<!-- -->

-This is where the skepticism pays off: **assists flips from one of the strongest positive marginal correlations to a small *negative* coefficient** once field goal percentage is held constant.
-Assists aren’t bad for winning — but almost all of the “assists help you win” signal turns out to already be captured by field goal percentage; a team with a below-average number of assists relative to its shooting percentage tends to do slightly worse, not better.
-Field goal percentage and defensive rebounding remain the two strongest positive predictors even after controlling for everything else, and turnovers remain clearly negative.
-The model’s McFadden pseudo R-squared of about 0.42 indicates these box-score stats jointly explain a substantial share of the win/loss outcome, but well short of all of it — consistent with the idea that game outcomes also depend on things box scores don’t capture, like the opponent’s stats in the same game.
+Once we control for everything else, assists flips from a strong positive correlation to a small negative coefficient, since its positive effect was mostly just riding along with field goal %.
+FG% and defensive rebounds stay the strongest positive predictors, and turnovers stay negative.
+The model’s McFadden pseudo R-squared is about 0.42, so these stats explain a good chunk of who wins, but not all of it.
+Also worth keeping in mind: this shows what’s associated with winning, not what happened before tip-off or what causes what.

 # Conclusions

-Returning to the original questions:
+Going back to our original questions:

-1.  **Which team statistics have the strongest relationship with winning?** Field goal percentage and defensive rebounding, both on their own and after controlling for other stats.
-Turnovers and personal fouls are the only stats consistently *negatively* associated with winning.
+1.  **Which team statistics have the strongest relationship with winning?** Field goal % and defensive rebounds, both alone and after controlling for everything else.
+Turnovers and fouls are the only stats that are consistently negative.

 2.  **Are rebounds, assists, or shooting percentages more important?**
-    Shooting efficiency (field goal % and three-point %) and defensive rebounding matter most.
-Assists look important in isolation, but that effect is largely explained by shooting percentage rather than independent playmaking value — a good example of why it matters to check correlated predictors rather than stopping at one-at-a-time correlations.
+    Shooting percentage matters most, along with defensive rebounding.
+    Assists look important alone, but most of that effect turns out to just be shooting percentage in disguise.

 3.  **Do winning teams commit fewer turnovers?** Yes.
-Winning teams average 13.8 turnovers per game versus 14.6 for losing teams, and turnovers have a negative, statistically significant coefficient in the regression even after controlling for every other stat.
+Winning teams average 13.8 turnovers a game compared to 14.6 for losing teams, and turnovers stay negative even after controlling for every other stat.

-4.  **Which statistics differ the most between winning and losing teams?** By both marginal correlation and regression coefficient, field goal percentage and defensive rebounding show the largest, most consistent gaps between winning and losing teams.
-Offensive rebounding is the biggest surprise: it looks irrelevant on its own but becomes a meaningfully positive predictor once shooting percentage is held constant — likely because offensive rebounds are mechanically more available after a missed shot, so their value is masked at the marginal level.
+4.  **Which statistics differ the most between winning and losing teams?** Field goal % and defensive rebounds show the biggest, most consistent gap.
+Offensive rebounds were the biggest surprise: no real correlation alone, but a real positive effect once shooting percentage is held constant, probably because offensive rebounds are more available after a missed shot in the first place.

-Overall, the data supports a fairly intuitive basketball story — shoot efficiently, control the defensive glass, and take care of the ball — but getting there required being skeptical of the raw, one-at-a-time correlations, since several of these stats move together for reasons that have nothing to do with winning.
+Overall this backs up a pretty intuitive story: shoot well, control the defensive glass, take care of the ball.
+But we only got there by checking that these correlations weren’t just riding on each other.

 # Reproducibility

-This report reads `data/regular_season_totals_2010_2024.csv` from a path relative to this file, so it will knit successfully as long as that CSV is committed in the same repository under `data/`.
-It uses only CRAN packages available for this course (`dplyr`, `tidyr`, `readr`, `stringr`, `ggplot2`, `knitr`) and does not require network access at knit time.
+This report reads `data/regular_season_totals_2010_2024.csv` from a path relative to this file, so it knits as long as that CSV is committed in the same repo under `data/`.
+It only uses CRAN packages from this course (`dplyr`, `tidyr`, `readr`, `stringr`, `ggplot2`, `knitr`) and doesn’t need network access to knit.

 ``` r
 sessionInfo()